 A Success Plan may be established for academic and non-academic reasons if a student is not performing at a satisfactory level at any time during a nursing course.
 The Success Plan will outline the expected performance to be achieved as set forth by the faculty and student.
 This Success Plan will be in effect until the completion of the nursing program.
-Students are expected to provide and discuss their success plan with each faculty of subsequent nursing courses. (rev. 2021)
+Students are expected to provide a copy of the success plan and discuss their progression with each nursing faculty in subsequent nursing courses. (rev. 2025)